CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

 .. _Acquiring-ref:

 The CGNS Mid-Level Library may be downloaded from the `CGNS site <https://github.com/CGNS/CGNS>`_.
-The manual, as well as the other CGNS documentation, is available from the `CGNS documentation web site <https://cgns.org>`_.
+The manual, as well as the other CGNS documentation is available from the `CGNS documentation website <https://cgns.org>`_.

 ****************************************
     Organization of This Manual